TOP1075/SAS-RAND-MARK-GRADE/README.md

-# Populate SAS-format CSV file with random marks and grades
+# Populate SAS-format CSV file with random marks and grades for use with SITS by Tribal Group

 Populates SAS_ACTM and SAS_ACTG fields on importable-SAT-type csv.